The Beatles Song By Song

 On this homepage, clicking on the name of a song (on the right) will take you to the script and audio of that song, the episodes will play automatically.
 On the album pages (upper left), you must click on the audio players to hear the episodes.

-Click the play button below on the audio player to hear the story of From Me To You.
+Click the play button below on the audio player to hear the story of If I Fell.

 In January 1964, John Lennon and Paul McCartney were directed to write new songs for the upcoming Hard Days Night film.
 It is amazing that they took this command so matter of factly, and more amazing that the songs produced were so good.
 They wrote seven songs in seven days, If I Fell being one.
 Paul explained;

 If I Fell was primarily John’s song.
 Here he is solo on acoustic guitar as he demoed the song.

 A departure from the simplicity of Johns earlier songs, the lyrics describe complicated feelings as he asks a new love if she will be true and to help him understand his feelings.
 He was married to Cynthia at the time and by his own account was ‘a coward’ and would not leave her to be alone, but still indulge in infidelity.
 This song was the first indication of things to come in lyric content for John.
 He says ‘love is more than just holding hands’ a direct reference to the earlier I Want To Hold Your Hand, and ‘I couldn’t stand the pain, if our new love was in vain’.
 Complicated feelings indeed.